lab-mullon/lab-mullon.github.io/_courses/SummerSchool.md

 The **Summer School 2025** took place from 1–6 September at the University of Lausanne, bringing together 25 international students.
 Lectures were given by Prof. Charles Mullon, with support from teaching assistants Ewan Flintham, Iris Prigent, Thomas Lesaffre, and Vítor Sudbrack.
 Research seminars were also delivered by Prof. Sara Mitri and Prof. Laurent Lehmann.

-We look forward to welcoming the next cohort in 2026: dates and programme details will be announced in March–April 2026.

 <!---
 <h3 class="font-weight-bold spanborder"><span>Content </span></h3>